FerGv/django-fresh-command/README.md

 # django-fresh-command

-Laravel-like command to drop all tables in database and delete migration files
+Laravel-like command to drop all tables in database, remakes and migrate migrations